Shelby-M-M/Shelby-M-M/README.md

 - 👋 Hi, I’m @Shelby-M-M
 - 👀 I’m interested in becoming a Junior Software Engineer by gainging experience and knowledege working on exciting projects with others.
-- 🌱 I’m currently learning Javascript but I have experience with HTML, CSS, Git, GitHub, VSCode, Figma, and learnong more all the time.
+- 🌱 I’m currently learning Javascript but I have experience with HTML, CSS, Git, GitHub, VSCode, Figma, and learning more all the time.
 - 💞️ I’m looking to collaborate on lading pages and anything involving Javascript.
 - 📫 How to reach me
 - 😄 Pronouns: She/Her